Julien-G-Man/lamla.ai/README.md

 ```sh
 python setup_env.py
 ```
+> **Note:** The setup script only creates a template `.env` file.
+You must manually add your real API keys and secrets after running it.

 **Option B: Manual setup**
 Create a `.env` file in the project root with your API keys: